VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Design Challenges

 \subsection{Design Motivation}

-One straight-forward mechanism to support \vcr{s} from account-less consumers is to require them to provide the same cookie(s) they were issued when visiting the server website.
-Indeed this is one of the mechanisms that~\cite{pavur2019gdparrrrr} encountered in their survey of how businesses respond to access requests.
-The rationale is that only the consumer from whom the data was collected should have access to the cookie, since the latter links consumer's activity that constitutes a session.

-Such use of cookies has several advantages: First, it is \emph{privacy-preserving} in that, when making a request, the consumer does not reveal any further personal information that the server didn't already have.
-Furthermore, if the consumer submits multiple requests based on different cookies, the server cannot link them.\footnote{Potential ``fingerprinting'' of the consumer's browser or network interface notwithstanding.} Second, this mechanism is easily deployable, since cookies are supported by virtually every device that uses the Web.
+One straight-forward way to support \vcr{s} from accountless consumers is to require them to provide the same cookie(s) they were issued when originally visiting the server website.
+(Indeed this is one of the mechanisms that~\cite{pavur2019gdparrrrr} encountered in their survey of how businesses respond to access requests.)
+The rationale is that only the consumer from whom the data was collected should have access to the cookie, which ties all consumer's activity that constitutes one session.
+This method has several advantages: First, it is \emph{privacy-preserving} in that, when making a request, the consumer does not reveal any further personal information that the server didn't already have.
+Furthermore, if the consumer submits multiple \vcr{s} based on different cookies, the server cannot link them.\footnote{Potential ``fingerprinting'' of the consumer's browser or network interface notwithstanding.} Second, this mechanism is easily deployable, since cookies are supported by virtually every device that uses the Web.